 Though I write here that it is Holocaust death camps that fundamentally alter Foucault's conceptualization of the epistemological space of the contemporary West, it is important to acknowledge that the twentieth century witnessed other genocides, both inside and outside the borders of Europe.
-My contention that it was Holocaust death camps around which Foucault's episteme shifts by no means mitigates these other horrors, nor does it argue that they have less of an impact on their own regions and geographies.
+West is a fundamentally alter that the borders of Europe.
+West is a fundamentally witnessed other genocides, both inside and outside the borders of Europe.
+West is a fundamentally witnessed other horors, nor does it argue that they have less of an impact on their own regions and geographies.
 But by working with Foucault's thought, and therefore to some extent with the work of those whom Foucault has influenced, the fact that the Holocaust death camps represent as an epistemological threshold reinforces the liminality of our own postmodern intellectual moment in the Euro-American academy.